Nate-Gage/Mapbox-Demo/README.md

 To run the project locally:

 - Clone the project
-- Run npm install, npm run build, and npm start from both the api and client directories.
+- From the root, Run 'npm run build' and then to start the application, run 'npm run start'.
-- View the app at localhost:3000

-To use the Dockerized version of the app:

-- From the root of the project, run 'docker-compose up'
-- View the app at localhost:3000
+- View the app at localhost:3300

+Dockerized version will be provided shortly.

 You can expect to see the below UI:
 <img src="./client/public/screen shot.png" />